 During the test

 The blood sample for liver function tests is usually drawn through a small needle inserted into a vein in the bend of your arm.
 The needle is attached to a small tube, to collect your blood.
-You may feel a quick pain as the needle is inserted into your arm and experience some short-term discomfort at the site after the needle is removed.
+You may feel a quick pain as the needle is inserted into your arm and have some short-term soreness at the site after the needle is removed.

 After the test

-Your blood will be sent to a laboratory for analysis.
-If the lab analysis is done on-site, you could have your test results within hours.
-If your doctor sends your blood to an off-site laboratory, you may receive the results within several days.
+Your blood goes to a laboratory for analysis.
+If the lab analysis happens on-site, you could have your test results within hours.
+If your doctor sends your blood to an off-site laboratory, you may get the results within several days.

 These results are typical for adult men.
-Normal results vary from laboratory to laboratory and might be slightly different for women and children.
+Standard range results may be different from laboratory to laboratory.
+They also might be slightly different for women and children.

-Your doctor will use these results to help diagnose your condition or determine treatment you might need.
+Your health care team uses the results to help diagnose your condition or decide on treatment you might need.
+Sometimes, additional blood tests and imaging may be used to help make a diagnosis.
 If you already have liver disease, liver function tests can help determine how your disease is progressing and if you're responding to treatment.